rasa/vmware-tools-patches/README.md

 * 3.15.x

+## Encountering Failures

-The patches do not yet apply successfully with the following Linux kernels:
+If the patches do not apply successfully, you may get an error, such as

-* 3.13.x

-and building VMware Tools fails with the following error:

 ````
 vmhgfs-only/link.c:186:10: error: implicit declaration of function ‘vfs_readlink’ [-Werror=implicit-function-declaration]